 Away Season Ticket holders.

-Season Ticket holders who can produce an agreed number of stubs/or be on the Club database having purchased tickets for away games in the past twelve months.
+Season Ticket holders who are on the Club database having purchased tickets for away games in the past twenty four months.
 The number of games needed will be agreed with the Away Ticketing Group prior to publication.

 All other Club members.

 When a category becomes oversubscribed a ballot will take place for applications in that category.